 Sources of private and public debt financing to consider include any and all sources that are commonly used in other low-income, use-restricted developments.
 In addition to commercial lenders, applicants should consider facilities—both construction and permanent—offered by Community Development Financial Institutions (CDFIs), Government Sponsored Enterprises (GSEs), including the network of Federal Home Loan Banks, and applicable private foundation financing.
-Public financing that may be available includes state and locally provided facilities employing federal Community Development Block Grants (CDBG) and state housing agency–provided financing.
+Public financing that may be available includes state and locally provided facilities employing federal Community Development Block Grants (CDBG), the Housing Trust Fund (HTF), and state housing agency–provided financing.
 Many municipalities offer infrastructure and other forms of development financing through tax-increment financing (TIF) initiatives or other comparable public finance programs.
 In some cases, transit-oriented development programs may prove accessible.
-Additionally, while HOME Investment Partnerships program (HOME) funding is not permitted in any project that utilizes public housing Capital or Operating Funds, Converted Projects are eligible to use HOME funding.
+Additionally, HOME funds can be used to assist RAD projects after any public housing restrictions have been removed from the property.
+The participating jurisdiction providing the HOME funds is responsible for ensuring that both the RAD project and the specific use of the HOME funds meet the requirements of 24 CFR Part 92.
+Eligible costs that may be paid with HOME funds are established at 24 CFR § 92.206.
+However, PHAs and participating jurisdictions should be aware of the statutory prohibition on using HOME funds for public housing and must ensure that HOME funds are not expended for any cost that may be associated with public housing.

 Public Housing Capital and Operating Program Funds.
 PHAs are permitted under the Demonstration to use available public housing funding, including Operating Reserves (as defined in PIH Notice 2011-55) and unobligated Capital Funds, as a source of capital to support conversion (see Section 1.5 of this Notice for more details).
-With written HUD approval, PHAs may also use Section 18 disposition proceeds.
+With written HUD approval, PHAs may also use Section 18 disposition proceeds upon confirmation that the proposed use meets the Section 18 requirements.
 MTW agencies may use their block grant as an additional source of capital to support conversion.
 These funds, either as a source of debt or equity (grant), must be identified in the Financing Plan.
-Financing proceeds in excess of transaction costs will not be allowed when public housing Capital or Operating funds are contributed to the project conversion.
-However, in the case of a PHA that is converting all of its ACC units, there is no restriction on the amount of public housing funds that may be contributed to the Covered Project(s) at Closing; the PHA may convey all program funds to the Covered Project.
+Financing proceeds in excess of transaction costs will not be allowed when public housing Capital, Operating, or MTW block grant funds are contributed to the project conversion.
+However, in the case of a PHA that is converting all of its ACC units, there is no restriction on the amount of public housing funds that may be contributed to the Covered Project(s) at Closing; the PHA may convey all program funds to the Covered Project(s).

 Existing PHA Indebtedness and Contractual Obligations.
-A PHA must disclose in its application and address in its Financing Plan the amount of project debt including energy performance contracts, Capital Fund Financing, Operating Fund Financing, Public Housing Mortgage Program, or other sources.
+A PHA must disclose in its application and address in its Financing Plan the amount of project debt associated with the Converting Project prior to conversion, including energy performance contracts, Capital Fund Financing (CFFP), Operating Fund Financing, Public Housing Mortgage Program, program debt (including ongoing repayment agreements related to audits or compliance reviews), or other debt.
 The PHA may refinance existing debt obligations as part of conversion.
 Conversion alone does not relieve the PHA of these or other obligations.
 RAD does not constitute a waiver of any CFFP requirements and is not treated as a CFFP ACC Amendment, including any provisions restricting the removal of units from the inventory that would affect the debt service coverage ratio through diminished Capital Funding or requiring defeasance or prepayment, arising from program regulations or contractual relationship with the secured party.
 PHAs should be aware that any new first mortgage lender, to the extent permissible within the existing financing documents, may require that existing indebtedness be paid off or subordinated in connection with the refinancing and conversion of the Covered Project.